BACKGROUND

 For purposes of this Agreement, the following terms shall have the following meanings:

-Associate Trainer: means the person delivering the Training Services, including sub-contractors.
+Associate Trainer: the person delivering the Services, including any subcontractors engaged by the Supplier.

-Booking Form: means the website form used by the Learner to book the Services via the Supplier’s website.
+Booking Form: the website form used by the Customer and/or Learner to book the Services via the Supplier’s website.

-Charges: the charges payable by the Learner for the supply of the Services in accordance with Clause 4.
+Charges: the charges payable by the Customer for the supply of the Services in accordance with clause 5.

 Classroom Study: study by the Learner when physically attending a classroom.

-Contract: the contract between the Learner and the Supplier for the supply of Services in accordance with these Clauses.
+Contract: the contract between the Customer and the Supplier for the supply of the Services in accordance with these Terms and Conditions and the Booking Form.

 Finance Provider: a body corporate that lends money or provides credit, or arranges or facilitates the provision of debt or equity finance, in the course of a business.

-Intellectual Property: Intellectual Property Rights: patents, rights to inventions, copyright and related rights, trademarks and service marks, business names and domain names, rights in get-up, goodwill and the right to sue for passing off or unfair competition, rights in designs, rights in computer software, database rights, rights to use, and protect the confidentiality of, confidential information (including know-how and trade secrets), and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world.
+Intellectual Property Rights: patents, rights to inventions, copyright and related rights, trade marks and service marks, business names and domain names, rights in get-up, goodwill and the right to sue for passing off or unfair competition, rights in designs, rights in computer software, database rights, rights to use and protect the confidentiality of confidential information (including know-how and trade secrets), and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world.

-Materials: means handouts, course notes and copies of presentations and includes both paper and electronic versions thereof.
+Materials: handouts, course notes and copies of presentations and includes both paper and electronic versions thereof.

-Personal Data: means the data which relates to a living individual who can be identified from that data or from that data and other information and which is provided to the Supplier by the Learner.
+Personal Data: data which relates to a living individual who can be identified from that data or from that data and other information and which is provided to, or collected by, the Supplier in connection with the Services.

-Services: means the course(s), to be provided by the Supplier under the Contract, as set out in the Specification.
+Services: the course(s) and related services (including teaching, assessment, marking, feedback and tutor support where applicable) to be provided by the Supplier under this Contract, as set out in the Specification and/or Booking Form.

-Specification: the description or specification for the Services agreed in writing by the Learner and the Supplier.
+Specification: the description or specification for the Services agreed in writing by the Customer (and/or Learner, as applicable) and the Supplier, including as set out in the Booking Form and any joining instructions.

-Virtual Study: means online training services, delivered by an appropriate online platform such as Microsoft Teams.
+Virtual Study: online training services delivered by an appropriate online platform such as Microsoft Teams.

 2.1 The Supplier shall perform and deliver Learning Services to the Learner as per services specified within the Booking Form for the duration of the Agreement.